 The FMCSA is constantly working to improve several elements making up road traffic safety outcomes, including but not limited to autonomous trucks, safety & fitness procedures, various training and driver hiring requirements, fleet maintenance responsibilities, and broker financial responsibility.

 The FMCSA provides regulatory oversight and guidance on numerous issues related to the trucking industry.
 They have created medical criteria for truck drivers, including drug and alcohol testing.
-There are restrictions surrounding the transportation of hazardous items and the correct securement of cargo and much more.
+There are restrictions surrounding the transportation of hazardous items the correct securement of cargo and much more.

 Commercial Driver’s License (CDL) Qualifications